apache/mxnet/docs/how_to/add_op_in_backend.md

   return out_attrs->at(0) != -1;
 }
 ```

 Again, MXNet provides the following convenience function for mutual
 type inference of element-wise operators.
 Users can use that
-in operator registration (discussed later).
+in operator registration (explained later).
 ```cpp
 template<int n_in, int n_out>
 inline bool ElemwiseType(const nnvm::NodeAttrs& attrs,